ElioDiNino/SSC-Scripts/README.md

 # UBC SSC Scripts

+> [!IMPORTANT]
+> Due to UBC's transition to Workday Student from SSC in 2024, these scripts are no longer functional.
+As a result, this project has been archived.

 This repository is home to different scripts for checking when new information (that isn't otherwise emailed at all or in a timely fashion) becomes available on [UBC's SSC](https://ssc.adm.ubc.ca/).
 It uses Python and the Selenium library to check SSC and then notify the specified emails through